- Study Mode: Full Time

 What will I study?

-Typically, as either an individual or working on team-based software project; exploiting an agile development approach.
-You’ll learn how to develop highly dependable and reliable systems, within an object-oriented design approach, using a range of Industry standard approaches, such as UML.
+You’ll learn how to develop highly dependable and reliable systems, within an object-oriented design approach, using a range of industry standard approaches, such as UML.
 In addition, you will gain an understanding of the process involved in managing the development of large-scale software projects.
-Furthermore, specialist modules allow you to further explore the areas of Artificial Intelligence, Media Programming, Real-time Systems, Cloud Computing and Security.
+Specialist modules allow you to further explore the areas of artificial intelligence, media programming, real-time systems, cloud computing and security.

 How will I be taught and assessed?

 At Buckinghamshire New University we like to foster an interactive and student-focused teaching style where we have a combination of formal lectures, tutorials, practical lab sessions, seminars and guest speakers to enhance the learning experience.